BaseMax/FirstProtobufJS/README.md

 # First Protobuf (`.proto`) Javascript

+> A quick and practical look at Protobuf.

 If you know what is **JSON** and how its work, you can see how much **Proto-Buf** is easy.

 What you dont know you think its hard but when you start to test and working on, you will see its easy.